whiteand/sort-css-rules-extension/README.md

-# Sort CSS Rules
+# Sort CSS Declarations

-This extension is used to sort CSS properties according to predefined order
+This extension is used to sort CSS declarations according to the property names (order is defined below and it is not alphabetical but logical).

 ## How to use:

-### How to sort selected CSS properties
+### How to sort selected CSS declarations

-1. Select lines with CSS rules (one rule per each line)
+1. Select lines with CSS declarations (one declaration per each line)
 2. Press `Ctrl + Shift + P`
-3. Enter `Sort CSS Rules: Sort Selected CSS Properties`
+3. Enter `Sort CSS Declarations: Sort Selected CSS declarations`
 4. Press `Enter`

-CSS properties under selection should be sorted according to the order below.
+CSS declarations under selection should be sorted according to the order below.

-### How to sort all CSS properties in the file:
+### How to sort all CSS declarations in the file:

 2. Press `Ctrl + Shift + P`
-3. Enter `Sort CSS Rules: Sort All CSS Properties in the File`
+3. Enter `Sort CSS Declarations: Sort All CSS declarations in the File`
 4. Press `Enter`

 ### Hot keys

 I'd recommend assigning hotkeys to the commands above.
-For example, I use `Alt + A`(`Option + A`) for sorting all rules.
+For example, I use `Alt + A`(`Option + A`) for sorting all declarations.

-### Rules Order
+### Property names order

 - display
 - opacity